-A suite of articulated steel arms cantilevers out over a hotel drop off area.
+suite of articulated steel arms cantilevers out ove hotel drop-off area.
 Diagonal rods with stainless connectors support the glazed roof.

-There are three basic ways to consider the way that steel acts as a support system for expansive glazed applications:
+in which steel acts as a support system for expansive glazed applications:

 • The steel framework is used simultaneously as the structure and the method of holding the glass in place, whereby the glass is virtually in the same plane as the steel.